They didn’t fit the typical millionaire profile.

-Everyone needs a certain amount of free-spending built into their budget, but it’s equally important to make sure it doesn’t get out of control.
+Everyone needs a certain amount of free spending built into their budget, but it’s equally important to make sure it doesn’t get out of control.
 Since it tends to be spent in small amounts over long periods of time, it’s easy to get carried away with spending on this front.

-Start by giving yourself a fixed allowance for free-spending each month.
+Start by giving yourself a fixed allowance for free spending each month.
 Then gradually begin cutting it down to a more manageable number.

 25. Cut Down on Restaurant Meals

-Eating in restaurants has become so common these days we hardly notice it.
+Eating in restaurants has become so common these days that we hardly notice it.
 But if you find yourself eating out three, four or more times per week, your restaurant habit has become a major expense without you even realizing it.